External Ids for BBS1 Gene

 GeneCards Summary for BBS1 Gene

 BBS1 (Bardet-Biedl Syndrome 1) is a Protein Coding gene.
-Diseases associated with BBS1 include bardet-biedl syndrome 1 and bbs1-related bardet-biedl syndrome.
-GO annotations related to this gene include patched binding and smoothened binding.
+Diseases associated with BBS1 include bardet-biedl syndrome and bardet-biedl syndrome 1.
+Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
+GO annotations related to this gene include RNA polymerase II repressing transcription factor binding and smoothened binding.
 An important paralog of this gene is ENSG00000256349.

 UniProtKB/Swiss-Prot for BBS1 Gene